gmac/graphql-stitching-ruby/docs/request.md

 A `Request` provides the following information:

-- `req.document`: parsed AST of the GraphQL source.
 - `req.variables`: a hash of user-submitted variables.
 - `req.string`: the original GraphQL source string, or printed document.
 - `req.digest`: a digest of the request string, hashed by the `Stitching.digest` implementation.